-2. My second remark is this.
-I believe there is only one sure evidence, according to Scripture, of any one being a regenerate person.
+(2) My second remark is this.
+I believe there is only one sure evidence, according to Scripture, of anyone being a regenerate person.
 That evidence is the fruit that he brings forth in his heart and in his life.
-"Every tree is known by his own fruits."
+"Every tree is known by his own fruit."
 Those fruits are laid down clearly and plainly in the New Testament.
-The Sermon on the Mount, and the latter part of most of St. Paul's Epistles, contain unmistakeable descriptions of the man who is born of the Spirit.
-But nowhere shall we find the marks of regeneration so fully given as in the first Epistle of St. John.
-"Whosoever is born of God sinneth not."† "Whosoever believeth that Jesus is the Christ is born of God."
-"Every one that doeth righteousness is born of him."
-"Whatsoever is born of God over- cometh the world."
+The Sermon on the Mount, and the latter part of most of St. Paul's Epistles, contain unmistakable descriptions of the man who is born of the Spirit.
+But nowhere shall we find the marks of Regeneration so fully given as in the first Epistle of St. John: "Whosoever is born of God sinneth not."
+"Whosoever believeth that Jesus is the Christ is born of God."
+"Every one that doeth righteousness is born of Him."
+"Whatsoever is born of God overcometh the world."
 "He that is begotten of God keepeth himself."
-"In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that
+"In this the children of God are manifest, and the children of the devil: whosoever doeth not righteousness is not of God, neither he that loveth not his brother."
+(1 John v.
+18; 1 John v.
+1; 1 John ii.
+29; 1 John v.
+4; 1 John v.
+18; 1 John iii.
+10.)